 Taunton Benchmark Summit

-Before long, we made it up to the main ridgeline on gentle terrain.
-From there, we then walked northwest for a short while to reach the broad summit.
-The towers had toppled over a long time ago.
-But the tiny shed and a utility pole remained.
+Before long, we were on the main ridgeline on gentle terrain.
+Then we walked northwest for a bit to reach the broad summit.
+The towers had toppled over a long time ago, and only the tiny shed and the utility pole remained.

-It was hazy over the horizon.
-But I could still make out the location of the Columbia River.
-On a clear day, with a zoom lens, I could probably see White Bluffs and the dunes.
-The City of Othello was just northeast of here.
-Wahatis Peak was to the distant west.
-But everything else was too far away to see.
+Despite a hazy horizon, I could still see the Columbia River.
+Perhaps with a zoom lens on a clear day, I would also see White Bluffs and the dunes.
+The City of Othello was to the northeast with Wahatis Peak in the distant west.

 See more trip photos here.